Fish Police: Publication history

 Fish Police started in 1985 as a self-published black-and-white title by Moncuse through his own Fishwrap Productions.
 After 11 issues, the title was picked up by Comico in 1987, which reprinted issues #1–4 in a trade titled Hairballs, followed by color reprints of the publication's remaining issues.
 Comico also printed a special prequel issue, and continued the series with number #12.

 After issue #17, Comico went bankrupt.
-Fish Police was then acquired by Apple Press, The new series continued the numbering begun by Comico, but the comic reverted to black-and-white.
+Fish Police was then acquired by Apple Comics, The new series continued the numbering begun by Comico, but the comic reverted to black-and-white.
 Apple published the title until early 1991, when the run ended with number #26.
-Apart from the main series, Apple Press printed an Issue 0 which featured an early draft of the stories seen in issues #1–5.
+Apart from the main series, Apple Comics printed an issue #0 which featured an early draft of the stories seen in issues #1–5.
 In 1992–1993, Marvel Comics reprinted the first six issues in color.

 Apple published a six-issue spin-off, Fish Shticks, written by Moncuse and drawn by Steve Hauk, between 1992 and 1993.
 This series was more gag-based than the original.
 In 2010, Moncuse began the work on a new Fish Police title, set 20 years after the end of the original.
 IDW Publishing reprinted the first four Fishwrap issues in a trade in February 2011.
-A new story written and drawn by Moncuse, titled "F.P.B.C.", appeared in Dark Horse Presents issue #22, March 2013.
+A new story written and drawn by Moncuse, titled "F.P.B.C.", appeared in Dark Horse Presents issue #22, published in March 2013.